Zhuo-Chen-byte/DSCI-560/README.md

     python main.py
     ```

-    and you will be directed into a trading
+    and you will be directed into a trading simulation